vault27/Foundation/cisco.md

 ## Portfolio

 ## IOS

 - Monolithic operating system running directly on the hardware
 - Replaced with Cisco IOS XE

+How to choose IOS

+- Hardware Support
+- Feature Support
+- Cisco IOS Software Release Version

 Image types:

 - Original IOS for hardware - used with Dynamips
 - IOL (IOS on Linux also known as IOU)
 - QEMU images
-- IOSv - used in VIRL - can be downloaded with Cisco account, there are available:
+- IOSv - used in VIRL - can be downloaded with Cisco account, there are also available:
     - IOSXRv 9000
     - IOSvL2
     - CSR1000v